-Prepare solicitation specifications through consultations with representative vendors and specialists in the respective commodities and/or services.

-- 2. Develop a list of vendors to whom invitations will be sent. - 3.
-Send inquiries to each representative to determine those members interested in the particular solicitation invitation and asking for their annual requirements and any other information that will be necessary in connection with the preparation of solicitation invitation. - 4.
-Collect all information from participating Members, summarize, prepare solicitation invitations including items covered, specifications, etc. mail invitations to preestablished list of vendors and advertise solicitation invitation.
-In general, one advertisement shall appear not less than two weeks prior to the solicitation opening. - 5.
-Open, tabulate and advise all Representatives when the solicitation results are available on the CRCOG website, regardless of whether they have participated in the invitation.
-In addition, copies of the individual solicitations will be sent on request to participating Members. - 6.
-Keep the Representatives advised of State of Connecticut contracts which have been extended to the political sub-divisions, as well as other cooperative solicitations that are available to Members through updates to the CRPC website or as requested by a member. - 7.
-Communicate any other pertinent purchasing information to the Representatives. - 8.
-Cooperate with any Representatives in investigating any purchasing matter and actively assist and advise any Representative in the solution of a purchasing problem.
+- Prepare bid specifications through consultations with representative vendors and specialists in the respective commodities and/or services. - Develop a list of vendors to whom invitations will be sent. - 3.
+Send inquiries to each representative to determine those municipalities interested in the particular bid invitation and asking for their annual requirements and any other information that will be necessary in connection with the preparation of bid invitation. - 4.
+Collect all information from participating Municipalities, summarize, prepare bid invitations including items covered, specifications, etc. mail invitations to pre-established list of vendors and advertise bid invitation.
+In general, one advertisement shall appear not less than two weeks prior to the bid opening. - 5.
+Open, tabulate and send bid summaries to all Representatives regardless of whether they have participated in the invitation.
+In addition, copies of the individual bids will be sent on request to participating Municipalities.

-9. Maintain files of all solicitations, meeting minutes, etc., relative to purchasing matters in the Region.

-10. Provide a Secretary for the Purchasing Council.
+- Keep the Representatives advised of State of Connecticut contracts which have been extended to the political sub-divisions. - 7.
+Communicate any other pertinent purchasing information to the Representatives. - Cooperate with any Representatives in investigating any purchasing matter and actively assist and advise any Representative in the solution of a purchasing problem. - 9.
+Maintain files of all bids, meeting minutes, etc., relative to purchasing matters in the Region. - 10.
+Provide a Secretary for the Purchasing Council.

-IX RESPONSIBILITIES OF THE CHAIRMAN AND VICE-CHAIRMAN
+IX.
+RESPONSIBILITIES OF THE CHAIRMAN AND VICE-CHAIRMAN